Jet fragmentation function and groomed substructure of bottom quark jets in proton-proton collisions at 5.02 TeV

 Finally, we present the comparison between inclusive jets and \PQb jets for the groomed observables in Fig.~\ref{fig:btag_vs_incl} and comparisons with the predictions in Fig.~\ref{fig:btag_vs_incl_ratio}.
 Each source of systematic uncertainty is propagated as correlated in the ratio, assuming they are fully correlated bin-by-bin.
 This is with the exception of the response matrix statistical uncertainties, \PQb tagging uncertainties, as well as the uncertainties associated with the background subtraction, which are assumed to be fully uncorrelated.
 In the case of the jet energy scale uncertainties, the flavor-related components are decorrelated for the \PQb jet to inclusive jet ratio.
 The inclusive jet sample is dominated by light-quark and gluon jets, so it serves as a proxy of the substructure of jets in the massless limit.

 In the case of \rg, we observe a strong suppression of emissions at small \rg (large $\ln{(R/\rg)}$) values in \PQb jets with respect to the inclusive jet reference.
 The suppression increases monotonically with decreasing \rg (increasing $\ln{(R/\rg)}$).
 This is qualitatively consistent with the dead-cone effect expectations.
+As we are comparing two distributions normalized to their integral, the suppression of emissions at small angles leads to a relative increase of large-angle emissions, and vice versa.
 The \PYTHIA{8} CP5 predictions, while they do not describe well the \rg distributions of \PQb jets and inclusive jets separately, they reproduce the \PQb-to-inclusive jet ratio better.
 This suggests that the jet shower is mismodeled in a similar way for \PQb jets and inclusive jets, whereas the small-angle emission suppression due to mass effects is modeled well.
 On the other hand, \HERWIG{7} CH3 captures less well the shape of the \rg ratio.

 The \PQb jets also tend to favor the smaller momentum balance \zg region more than the inclusive jets.
 This indicates that the \PQb quarks take up a larger fraction of the splitting momentum when emitting gluons than other partons, consistent with the qualitative expectation from the DGLAP massive parton splitting function.
 Both generators agree with the data in the \zg ratio, within the experimental uncertainties.